Introduction to Ayurveda

 - Ice cream, jelly, milk shake, icy cold milk etc.

-- Sandal or Khas drink, Kutki (Picrorhiza Kurroa), Guduchi, Gokhru, Shatavari, Pearl Calcium, Blood Cleaner, Mahamanjistha Kwath.
+- Khas drink, Kutki (Picorrhiza Kurroa), Guduchi, Gokhru, Shatavari, pearl calcium, Blood cleaner, Mahamanjistha Kwat

 - Numbness in the body, coldness in the extremities, palm and sole.